browserengineering/book/book/html.md

 HTML will contain more open tags, close tags, and text; but no matter which tokens it sees, no new nodes will be added to the `<head>` tag, which has already been closed.
 So that node is "finished".
-But the other nodess are unfinished: more children can be added to the `<html>`, `<body>`, and `<h1>` nodes.
-Since the parser reads the HTML file from left to right, these unfinished tags have a certain structure.
+But the other nodes are unfinished: more children can be added to the `<html>`, `<body>`, and `<h1>` nodes, depending on what HTML comes next.

+Since the parser reads the HTML file from left to right, these unfinished tags are always in a certain part of the tree.
 The unfinished tags have always been *opened* but not yet closed; they are always the *to the right* of the finished nodes; and they are always *children of other unfinished tags*.

-To leverage these facts, let's represent an incomplete tree by storing a list of unfinished tags, ordered with parents before children.[^touch-last] Let's store this list in a new `unfinished`
+To leverage these facts, let's represent an incomplete tree by storing a list of unfinished tags, ordered with parents before children.
+The first node in the list is the root of the HTML tree; the last node in the list is the most recent unfinished tag.[^touch-last]
-field:

 [^touch-last]: In Python, and most other languages, it's faster to add
     and remove from the end of a list, instead of the beginning.

+Parsing is a little more complex than `lex`, so we're going to want to break it into several functions, organized in a new `HTMLParser` class.
+That class can also store the source code it's analyzing and the incomplete tree:

 ``` {.python}
 class HTMLParser: